 Comprehensive Ballet Education

 One of the unique Aspects of our school is the systematic approach to artistic and physical aspects of Classical Ballet education.
 Our Artistic Director Egle Spokaite has designed the syllabus that allows every student to grow as a well rounded ballet dancer and achieve the full individual potential.
-We also bring guest teachers that introduce progressive approaches of teaching Ballet, ex.
-Progressing Ballet Technique, the best of which become part of the school syllabus
+To expand the horizons we bring in Master classes and workshops by true masters of their art from from U.S., St. Petersburgh, Canada, Paris and other European places, teachers that introduce progressive approaches of teaching Ballet and related disciplines, the best of which become part of the school syllabus

 Stretching and Body Conditioning

 Ballet students’ body strength and flexibility are important to develop in a safe and trauma-free way, we exercise and develop fine muscles of our bodies not usually challenged by the regular routines but yet essential for the body control of ballet dancers.